 Our businesses are seasonally working capital intensive and require funding for purchases of raw materials used in production, replacement parts inventory, payroll and other administrative costs, capital expenditures, establishment of new facilities, expansion and renovation of existing facilities, as well as for financing receivables from customers that are not financed with Red Iron.
 Our accounts receivable balances historically increase between January and April as a result of typically higher sales volumes and extended payment terms made available to our customers, and typically decrease between May and December when payments are received.
 We believe that the funds available through existing financing arrangements and forecasted cash flows will be sufficient to provide the necessary capital resources for our anticipated working capital needs, capital expenditures, investments, debt repayments, quarterly cash dividend payments, and stock repurchases for at least the next twelve months.
-As of October 31, 2014, cash and short-term investments held by our foreign subsidiaries that are not available to fund domestic operations unless repatriated were \$56.4 million.
+As of October 31, 2015, cash and short-term investments held by our foreign subsidiaries that are not available to fund domestic operations unless repatriated were \$61.3 million.
 We currently do not intend to repatriate this cash held by our foreign subsidiaries; however, if circumstances changed and these funds were needed for our U.S. operations, we would be required to accrue and pay U.S. taxes to repatriate these funds.
+Determination of the unrecognized deferred tax liability related to these earnings is not practicable because of the complexities with its hypothetical calculation.

-Seasonal cash requirements are financed from operations, cash on hand, and with short-term financing arrangements, including our \$150.0 million unsecured senior five-year revolving credit facility that expires in October 2019, which replaced our prior revolving credit facility that was scheduled to mature in July 2015.
+Seasonal cash requirements are financed from operations, cash on hand, and with short-term financing arrangements, including our \$150.0 million unsecured senior five-year revolving credit facility that expires in October 2019.
 Included in our \$150.0 million revolving credit facility is a \$20.0 million sublimit for standby letters of credit and a \$20.0 million sublimit for swingline loans.
 At our election, and with the approval of the named borrowers on the revolving credit facility, the aggregate maximum principal amount available under the facility may be increased by an amount up to \$100.0 million in aggregate.
 Funds are available under the revolving credit facility for working capital, capital expenditures, and other lawful purposes, including, but not limited to, acquisitions and stock repurchases.
 Interest expense on this credit line is determined based on a LIBOR rate (or other rates quoted by the Administrative Agent, Bank of America, N.A.) plus a basis point spread defined in the credit agreement.
-In addition, our non-U.S. operations maintain unsecured short-term lines of credit in the aggregate amount of approximately \$13.2 million.
+In addition, our non-U.S. operations maintain unsecured short-term lines of credit in the aggregate amount of approximately \$11.1 million.
 These facilities bear interest at various rates depending on the rates in their respective countries of operation.
-As of October 31, 2014, we had \$20.8 million outstanding short-term debt under these lines of credit compared to no outstanding short-term debt as of October 31, 2013.
-Our short-term debt outstanding as of October 31, 2014 was mainly due to borrowings under our credit facility in anticipation of cash required to close the acquisition of the BOSS business early in the first quarter of fiscal 2015.
-As of October 31, 2014, we had \$13.7 million of outstanding letters of credit and \$128.7 million of unutilized availability under our credit agreements.
+As of October 31, 2015, we had no outstanding short-term debt under these lines of credit compared to \$20.8 million outstanding short-term debt as of October 31, 2014.
+Our short-term debt outstanding as of October 31, 2014 was due to borrowings under our credit facility for cash required to close the acquisition of the BOSS business early in the first quarter of fiscal 2015.
+As of October 31, 2015, we had \$13.9 million of outstanding letters of credit and \$147.2 million of unutilized availability under our credit agreements.